sahol09/CMPN202-Operating-Systems-Coursework/Weekly-Journal/Week3.md

 ## 1. Introduction

-Week 3 focused on evaluating the performance of the Linux server through real-time monitoring and process analysis.
+Week 3 focused on evaluating the performance of the Linux server through real-time monitoring and detailed resource analysis.
-Rather than configuring new services, the goal was to understand how the operating system behaves under normal conditions and how system resources such as CPU and memory are utilised.
+Rather than configuring new services, the objective was to understand how the operating system behaves under normal conditions and how system resources such as CPU, memory, and storage are utilised.

 Performance testing is essential for detecting bottlenecks, ensuring stability, and preparing the system for future optimisation and security hardening.